Pragyan10/FineTuningLLMs/README.md

 ### Hyperparameter Changes

 **Discussion** - The parameter changes does make some affect on the prediction that the model generates.
-Since we use a smaller sample for testing the fluctuation in results in not substaintial (due to memory limitation).
+Since we use a smaller sample for testing* the fluctuation in results in not substaintial .

 ### Table [6] -> Top_k